iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 The first parameter to check is the *Communication* parameter in the General tab.
 When you calibrate a module, it will set its communication type to the protocol that was used to calibrate if *Communication* was previously set to *Autodetect*.
 Check that the *Communication* setting matches the protocol you calibrated with.
 If *Communication* was explicitly set to a value other than *Autodetect* prior to calibration, then its value should not change.
 The figure below shows the an example of the *Communication* parameter after calibrating a module with the Standard PWM protocol.
-If you do wish to switch to using another protocol, you can simply change the selected Communication protocol.
+If you do wish to switch to using another protocol, you can simply change the selected Communication protocol. **Reboot the module after connecting it to with Control Center before attempting to control it with your flight controller.
+When a Vertiq module communicates with Control Center, it cannot receive hobby protocol commands until it reboots.**

 .. figure:: ../_static/tutorial_images/calibration_tutorial/general_communication_calibrated.JPG
     :align: center

     Communication Parameter in General Tab After Calibrating With Standard PWM

 The next parameters of interest are in the Advanced tab.
-Open the Advanced tab, Clicking "Yes" when prompted.
+Open the Advanced tab, selecting "Yes" when prompted.
 There are 4 relevant parameters here:

     * **Hobby Calibrated Communication Protocol**: This indicates what protocol the module has been calibrated with.
 If the module has not been calibrated, this will be set to *No Calibration*.
       A protocol does not need to be calibrated to use it on the module.
 If a protocol is not calibrated the module will use its default endpoints for that protocol.
 Only one protocol can be calibrated at a time.
-This parameter is **read-only**, you cannot change the calibrated protocol from Control Center, you need to go through the calibration process with the desired protocol to set this.
+This parameter is **read-only**, you cannot change the calibrated protocol from Control Center.
+You must go through the calibration process with the desired protocol to set this.
-      This is a useful way to check that calibration was succesful.
-If this is at *No Calibration* after a calibration attempt, that indicates that the calibration did not complete successfully.
+      This is a useful way to check that calibration was successful.
+If this is set to *No Calibration* after a calibration attempt, that indicates that the calibration did not complete successfully.
     * **Hobby Calibration High**: This parameter reports the pulse duration in us that is considered to be a 100% throttle command by the module.
 After calibration, you can compare this to what the top-end on your controller should be, and check that they are similar.
 You can also manually trim the top-end duration here if necessary by changing the value of this parameter.
       If the module is not calibrated, this will be set to 0 us.